scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Note (to be removed before publication): this document, together with the other components {{I-D.dekater-scion-controlplane}} and {{I-D.dekater-scion-dataplane}}, deprecates {{I-D.dekater-panrg-scion-overview}}.

-The SCION architecture was initially developed outside of the IETF by ETH Zurich with significant contributions from Anapaya Systems.
-The aim of this document is to describe existing implementations and operational deployments, and to introduce new concepts that can potentially address particular problems with the current Internet architecture.

 ## Terminology

-**Control-Plane PKI (CP-PKI)**: The control-plane PKI is the public-key infrastructure upon which SCION's control plane relies for the authentication of messages.
+**Control Plane PKI (CP-PKI)**: The control plane PKI is the public-key infrastructure upon which SCION's Control Plane relies for the authentication of messages.
 It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.

 **Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
-For example, the network of an Internet service provider, company, or university can constitute an AS.
-If an organization operates multiple networks that are not directly connected together, then the different networks are considered different ASes.
+For example, the network of an Internet service provider or organization can constitute an AS.

 **Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called isolation domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (i.e., a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.

-**Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").
+**Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process known as "beaconing".

 **Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
 TRCs also contain ISD-specific policies.